TSA Background Check

 The background checks will examine anything you may have done along the way that would preclude you from working in a high-level security position.

-Any evidence of criminal behavior or financial fraud in your past life may see that contingent offer withdrawn.
+Criminal convictions in your past life may result in your disqualification from being a transportation security officer.
 The same applies to any evidence of drug taking or to any questionable associations you may have had with undesirables.

 Naturally, when an organization is involved in ensuring security in uncertain times, it is paramount it should be able to trust the people working for it.
-However, there may be a little leeway if any misdemeanor you committed is some distance in the past.
+However, there may be a little leeway if any misdemeanor you committed is from the distant past.

 What Do the Background Checks Look At?